kineticsystem/vscode_ros2/README.md

 ### Discover and execute tests

-Test discovery in VSCode does not work perfectly, and sometimes it does not find your tests automatically.
+The Test Explorer extension sometimes fails to automatically find where Python tests are located, for several different reasons.

+Sometimes tests placed in subfolders aren't discovered because such test files cannot be imported.
+To make them importable, create an empty file named `__init__.py` in that folder.

-You can add them manually by appending the following lines to your `settings.json`:
+You may have to add your tests manually by appending the following lines to your `settings.json`:

 ```json
   "python.testing.pytestEnabled": true,